mlcommons/GaNDLF/docs/faq.md

 ### Why is GaNDLF not working?

-Verify that [the installation](https://mlcommons.github.io/GaNDLF/setup) has been done correctly by running `python ./gandlf_verifyInstall` after activating the correct virtual environment.
+Verify that [the installation](https://mlcommons.github.io/GaNDLF/setup) has been done correctly by running `gandlf_verifyInstall` after activating the correct virtual environment.
 If you are still having issues, please feel free to [post a support request](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=--questions-help-support.md&title=), and we will do our best to address it ASAP.

 ### Which parts of a GaNDLF configuration are customizable?